-When shopping online, we need to be careful about who we’re buying from and the information we’re giving out.
+There are so many conveniences to shopping online, but you also need to be careful about who you’re buying from and the information you’re giving out.
 The last thing anyone wants is a dud deal, products that never show up, or credit card details in the wrong hands.
 With a bit of know-how and planning, you can be smarter and safer when shopping online.

 Look for the padlock: Look for a padlock symbol in the browser window when you browse, log in, register and check out.
 Only enter your credit/debit card details on a webpage that begins with ‘https://’.
 The ‘s’ stands for secure and means your payment information is encrypted.
 This means that if someone was able to access the information you’ve entered, they wouldn’t be able to make any sense of it.
 Remember that the ‘https://’ means your information is encrypted, it doesn’t mean that the person or organisation running the website is legitimate.